 In other words, if you opt for generic business insurance and you are running an engineering business, there is a big chance you won’t be fully protected and any liability claim you make could be rejected.

-On the other hand, insurance for engineers will protect you in your work while operating specialist machinery and equipment and working with computer software and hardware.
+On the other hand, engineering insurance will protect you in your work while operating specialist machinery and equipment and working with computer software and hardware.

 Besides insuring your workforce and equipment, choosing the right insurance is important because some contracts could depend on it.
 For example, a project of yours could be deemed too risky to get started without the right insurance.